-Cascading tax has the effect where the final consumer will most likely have to pay for the tax burden.
+Cascading tax has the effect where the final consumer will most likely have to carry the highest tax burden.
 This is because the consistent tax charges result in an inflation of the price of the commodity in question.

 For this reason, the cascade tax has been replaced with the value-added tax in many countries, including: